DistrictOfJoban/MTR-OTP/README.md

 # MTR-OTP
-MTR-OTP is a mod that fixes some issues for the last version of [Minecraft Transit Railway 3.0](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway).
+MTR-OTP is a mod that attempts to fixes/patch some known issues for the last version of [Minecraft Transit Railway 3.0](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway) to improve the playing experience.

 This is a temporary solution to provide a better playing experiences before the next version of MTR is released.
 Currently supports 1.19.2 - 1.19.4